Event Planning: End-to-End Mobile Web Design 2024

 usability tests, from what worked well to

+pain points and confusion to questions that arose to ideas that came out of the process.
 By grouping this data, I could instantly see what problems would be high impact, low effort changes based on the amount of participants who struggled, and the preponderance of errors.

 The most notable differences included swapping out the buttons and icons for cards and images.
 This not only made it easier for users to navigate the site, but also created additional branding opportunities.
 The high-fidelity wireframes prominently feature people of every age in each photo.
 Event planning is all about people after all!
 Not only did it add a neccessary personal touch, but it also gives off a fun and welcoming vibe.